 In this episode we’re talking about going beyond a one-size-fits all approach to bowel cancer treatment, and tailoring treatment to each individual patient.

-Today we’re focusing on chronic myeloid leukaemia and research which is solving the problem of why some patients with don’t respond to therapy.
+Today we’re focusing on chronic myeloid leukaemia, and learning about research on why some patients don’t respond to therapy.

 We’re speaking to Professor Susan Branford from SA Pathology and the Centre for Cancer Biology, an alliance between and SA Pathology and the University of South Australia.